 Charles Ziegler has facilitated startup finance and direction for many successful technology companies, including Zeta, Verseon, and Oolu Solar.
 He has a Bachelors in Chemistry from Reed College, and previously has worked in financial derivatives, hedge fund management, and internet companies.
 Charles lives in the Bay Area with his wife and has one daughter who is an advertising executive.
 He spends his time practicing and playing the banjo.

 San Onofre Program Director

-Mr. Torgen Johnson, master’s in architecture and urban planning from Harvard.
+Torgen Johnson has master’s degrees in architecture and urban planning from Harvard.
+He became engaged in the effort to seek the safest nuclear waste storage at San Onofre because of the impact the site has on the lives of his four children.
 In 2013 Torgen, and the Samuel Lawrence Foundation supported public conferences titled, “Fukushima: ongoing lessons,” where a panel of top international leaders spoke about the risks of nuclear power.
-He became engaged in the effort to seek the safest nuclear waste storage at San Onofre because of the impact the site has on the lives of his four children.

-Thomas English, PhD in engineering and an expert on high-level spent nuclear fuel, who has worked with Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab, and the EPA.
+Thomas English has a doctorate degree in electrical engineering and is an expert on high-level radioactive waste, who has worked with Carnegie Mellon, Caltech, NASA’s Jet Propulsion Lab, and the EPA.
 He has advised the White House Office of Science and Technology Policy across four Presidential administrations, advised the Government of Sweden, and was the architect of the California Clean Air Act, among other achievements.

 We take great pride in our mission and accomplishments.
 SLF incubates young, change-making organizations.
 See the impact your donation has in launching an organization to independence.